Tuberous sclerosis

-Tuberous sclerosis complex (TSC) is a rare multisystem autosomal dominant genetic disease that causes non-cancerous tumours to grow in the brain and on other vital organs such as the kidneys, heart, liver, eyes, lungs and skin.
-A combination of symptoms may include seizures, intellectual disability, developmental delay, behavioral problems, skin abnormalities, lung disease, and kidney disease.
+Tuberous sclerosis complex (TSC) is a rare, multi-system genetic disorder that causes benign tumors to grow in various organs, including the brain, kidneys, heart, liver, eyes, lungs, and skin.
+Symptoms may include seizures, intellectual disability, and developmental delay.

-TSC is caused by a mutation of either of two genes, TSC1 and TSC2, which code for the proteins hamartin and tuberin, respectively, with TSC2 mutations accounting for the majority and tending to cause more severe symptoms.
-These proteins act as tumor growth suppressors, agents that regulate cell proliferation and differentiation.
+TSC has autosomal dominant inheritance, meaning a child with TSC must also have at least one parent with it.
+It is caused by a mutation of either of two genes, TSC1 and TSC2, which code for the proteins hamartin and tuberin, respectively.
+TSC2 mutations are more frequent and have usually more severe symptoms.
+These proteins act as tumor growth suppressors, regulating cell proliferation and differentiation.
+Without them, tumors are more likely to appear.

-Prognosis is highly variable and depends on the symptoms, but life expectancy is normal for many.
+Life for individuals with TSC varies depending on the severity of the symptoms, but most patients have normal life expectancy through routine medical care.
 The prevalence of the disease is estimated to be 7 to 12 in 100,000.
 The disease is often abbreviated to tuberous sclerosis, which refers to the hard swellings in the brains of patients, first described by French neurologist Désiré-Magloire Bourneville in 1880.